Difference Between Organised and Unorganised Sector Class 10

 • Limited Growth Opportunities: The training and career development in the formal stream is found to be less.
 More limited opportunities in professional growth will be there.

 An understanding of organised and unorganised sectors is necessary to see how these two kinds of economic activities work in the economy.
 The organized sector is well structured, and regulated, and follows set standards that are also bound by legal frameworks.
-The unorganized sector, however, lacks formal structures and may or may not follow established regulations, thus it could be more flexible but lesser in stability.
+The unorganized sector, however, lacks formal structures and may or may not follow established regulations, thus it could be more flexible but less stable.

 AspectOrganised SectorUnorganised Sector